jepsonrob/Squiffle/README.md

 # Squiffle
-A silly, silly drinking web game probably based on misdirection.
+A silly, silly drinking web game probably not at all based on misdirection.